 "As a UCLA med student and now a medical resident, I work with diverse types of physicians, mentors and programs who all want to help people from a health perspective," says Dr. Kelley-Quon.
 "Exposing myself to global health and working with the underserved did more than just open my eyes.
 It made me a better person, a better resident and a better doctor."

-In fact, she explains that everyone at UCLA, from the top down, is motivated to be excellent in everything they are interested in and everything they are doing.
+Dr. Kelley-Quon reflects on how everyone at UCLA, from the top down, is motivated to be excellent in everything they are interested in and everything they are doing.
+The drive she observed in others pushed her to do her best as well.
 "You just want to continue that excellence in your own medical residency and beyond," she concludes.

-Dr. Kelley-Quon says her medical school education at UCLA was the solid foundation for deciding how she wants to influence the practice of medicine in the future.
+Dr. Kelley-Quon says her solid medical school education at UCLA helped her decide how she wanted to influence the practice of medicine throughout her career.